About Us:

 Officers:

-President/Treasurer: Clint Nagel - graduated from Southern Oregon College in Ashland, Oregon in 1974 with B.S.
+Clint graduated from Southern Oregon College in Ashland, Oregon in 1974 with B.S.
 Degree in Biology.
 He began his federal service with the U.S. Geological Survey, Water Resources Division in Buffalo, Wyoming in 1978.
 Early on, his service consisted of work overseeing a variety of surface-water monitoring programs.
 But as opportunities changed, a majority of that time also included water quality and sediment programs associated with the National Stream Quality Accounting Network as well with several statewide Ambient water-quality monitoring networks.
 Several years were also spent in the ground water discipline.
 The last several years of his career included more management aspects as he became supervisor over the Hydrologic Surveillance section in the Kansas City, Missouri Subdistrict Office and the Sacramento, California Field Office.

 He officially retired in 2009 while in Sacramento, CA. He volunteered part of his time back to the agency for a 3-month period before he once again worked on a part-time basis for an additional year and a half.
 After that he drew his career to a close and his wife and he relocated to Bozeman, MT.
 Now they spend their time volunteering and being on boards for various groups and organizations within the Bozeman community.
 Currently he sits on the board of the Gallatin Wildlife Association, Gallatin Yellowstone Wilderness Alliance, plus past President of the local chapter of the National Active and Retired Federal Employees Association.
 He is active within many environmental groups in the Bozeman area and writes letters on behalf of many causes.